-- Improve Reporting: By capturing real-time measurements from a photo, including GPS location, distance, and areas, you can provide more accurate surveillance, inspection, reporting and analysis.
+- Improve Reporting: By capturing real-time measurements from a photo, including GPS location, distance, and area, you can provide more accurate surveillance, inspection, reporting and analysis.

-Data collected with Spike can be imported into Collector for ArcGIS, enabling you to include a photo verifiable record when cataloging a feature or asset.
+Data collected with Spike can be imported into Collector, enabling you to include a photo verifiable record when cataloging a feature or asset.
 While in the field, capture a photo with Spike, then attach the photo record and measurement data as part of a feature from within the Collector app.

-Note that Spike is not currently integrated with Collector for ArcGIS, but an integration will become available mid 2019.
+Note that Spike is not currently integrated with Collector, but an integration is planned and development on the integration will begin late 2019.

 Spike Stories: Carbon County, Utah Sees a Staggering ROI from Collector for ArcGIS and Spike